i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 - We have included a key length field, so that the LS2 is parsable and verifiable by the floodfill even for unknown encryption types.

-- Do we want to support multiple encryption types and keys in the same LS?
-  Or is it sufficient to have different b32s for different types, as we do now for sig types.
-  Would it be possible for a router to auto-detect incoming garlic-encrypted messages, if multiple types were supported in the same tunnel?
-  TODO - IMPORTANT TO DECIDE

 - The first new encryption type to be proposed will probably be ECIES/X25519.
 How it's used end-to-end